TheOpenBacteriaProject/Biological-Documentation/Biología de Lactobacillus casei y Saccharomyces cerevisiae.md

 * De Man, J.D.; Rogosa, M.; Sharpe, M.E.
 (1960). *"A Medium for the Cultivation of Lactobacilli"*.
 J Appl Bact.
 23: 130–135.

 * McFarland, L.V.
-(2009).
-"Evidence-based review of probiotics for antibiotic-associated diarrhea and Clostridium difficile infections" (PDF).
+(2009). *"Evidence-based review of probiotics for antibiotic-associated diarrhea and Clostridium difficile infections"*.
 Anaerobe.
 15 (6): 274–80.

-* Spanhaak, S.; Havenaar, R.; Schaafsma, G. (1998).
-“The effect of consumption of milk fermented by Lactobacillus casei strain Shirota on the intestinal microflora and immune parameters in humans”.
+* Spanhaak, S.; Havenaar, R.; Schaafsma, G. (1998). *“The effect of consumption of milk fermented by Lactobacillus casei strain Shirota on the intestinal microflora and immune parameters in humans”*.
 European Journal of Clinical Nutrition.
 52 (12): 899–907.

-* Yuki, N.; Watanabe, K.; Mike, A.; Tagami, Y.; Tanaka, R.; Ohwaki, M. y Morotomi, M. (1999).
-“Survival of a probiotic, Lactobacillus casei strain Shirota, in the gastrointestinal tract: selective isolation from faeces and identification using monoclonal antibodies”.
+* Yuki, N.; Watanabe, K.; Mike, A.; Tagami, Y.; Tanaka, R.; Ohwaki, M. y Morotomi, M. (1999). *“Survival of a probiotic, Lactobacillus casei strain Shirota, in the gastrointestinal tract: selective isolation from faeces and identification using monoclonal antibodies”*.
 Int.
 J. Food Microbiol.
 48(1): 51-7.